Emergency surgical care

-- urgent surgical care is provided to patients of any age, sex, nationality and place of residence at any time of the day, on holidays and weekends for free.
+- emergency surgical care is provided to patients of any age, gender, nationality and place of residence at any time of the day, on holidays and weekends for free.

-- in view of the fact that the time of development of an urgent surgical disease can not be predicted, and the time for care is usually limited, most patients undergo the fastest preoperative preparation.
-Because of this, complications and lethality after urgent surgical operations are much higher than after the planned ones.
+- in view of the fact that the time of development of an emergency surgical disease is impossible to predict, and the time for rendering assistance is usually limited, most patients undergo the most rapid preoperative preparation.
+As a result, complications and mortality after emergency surgeries are much higher than after planned ones.

-- If planned surgery is a lot of "big" "venerable" surgeons with a lot of experience, then the technique of performing urgent surgical interventions is the responsibility of everyone, even the beginning surgeon, regardless of whether he works in a small district hospital or in a huge research institute.
+- if planned surgery is usually the lot of “big” “venerable” surgeons with extensive experience, then everyone, even a beginning surgeon, should own the technique of performing urgent surgical interventions, regardless of whether he works in a small district hospital or in a huge research the institute.

-- in urgent surgical situations, the surgeon, as a rule, is limited by time.
-Often, in urgent surgery, time is enough only to collect your thoughts and immediately rush into battle with a serious illness.
+- in emergency surgical situations, the surgeon is usually limited to time.
+Often, in emergency surgery, there is enough time just to gather your thoughts and immediately rush into battle with a serious illness.

 Emergency surgical care is divided into two main sections:

 1. Emergency surgical care.

 Emergency surgical care is the borderline part of emergency surgery in which an acute illness occurs, which, if the surgery is not performed promptly, will inevitably or with a high degree of probability lead to the death of the patient.
 Emergency surgical diseases include peritonitis (purulent inflammation in the abdomen), acute appendicitis, perforated gastric ulcer, various penetrating injuries of the abdomen and chest, all internal bleeding, strangulated hernia, damage to internal organs and so on.
 That is why there is an iron rule in emergency surgery - any emergency surgery should be performed no later than two hours after the delivery of the diagnosis.